IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 1.2

 **Technical Notes:** The room descriptions, puzzle logic, and solutions will be hard-coded for this story.
 This will serve as the "golden path" for testing.
+Image assets for rooms will be stored locally in the `static/images/` directory.

 ### Story 1.4: Implement the Core Interaction Model